-How can Metrikus help you prepare for Local Law 97?
+How energy monitoring tech can help with Local Law 97

 First things first: Local Law 97 (LL97) is a new building regulation set out by New York City council.
 It’s a key part of the Climate Mobilization Act, placing carbon caps on all buildings above a certain size.

 You can find out all the basic information you need to know, like why it’s coming into effect and which buildings are exempt, in our blog post Local Law 97: everything you need to know.

 Read on to find out what steps to take if you’re affected, and how Metrikus can help.